- Download our Moving to Brussels Guide (PDF)

-Those who plan on moving to Brussels can look forward to living in a beautiful cosmopolitan city at the heart of the European Union.
-Belgium’s capital has become a popular expat destination thanks to its high quality of life, mild climate and its central location in Europe.
+Those planning to move to Brussels can look forward to living in a beautiful cosmopolitan city at the heart of the European Union.
+Belgium’s capital has become a popular expat destination thanks to its high quality of life, mild climate and central location in Europe.
 Since it is effectively the capital of NATO and the EU, the city has a dynamic, international atmosphere fuelled by expats and diplomats from all over the continent.

 Brussels houses countless multinational companies and hosts many business conferences on an annual basis, which makes it a city popular with professional expats looking to work abroad.
-Although the city has felt the effects of the Covid-19 pandemic, a mood of optimism is returning and it continues to attract highly skilled expats to its substantial services sector.
+Brussels continues to attract highly skilled expats to its substantial services sector in particular.

 Expats will also get to enjoy living in Brussels and the lifestyle it offers residents.
 The wealth of cultural and historical attractions, top-class eateries and fantastic shopping afford it a unique atmosphere that is rich with history and youthful energy.
 The modern, well-organised and affordable public transport system in Brussels consists of a metro as well as trams and buses, making it easy for anyone to navigate the city.

 From apartments in the European Quarter to more spacious housing on the city’s fringes, expats should have few problems finding accommodation in Brussels.
-The traffic in Brussels is notorious for being congested so it's best to find accommodation close to work if possible.
+The traffic in Brussels is notorious for being congested, so it's best to find areas and suburbs close to work if possible.